zcoo/fluss/website/docs/install-deploy/deploying-with-docker.md

 ## Deploy with Docker Compose

-The following is a brief overview of how to quickly create a complete Fluss testing cluster using the `docker-compose up -d` commands in a detached mode.
+The following is a brief overview of how to quickly create a complete Fluss testing cluster using the `docker compose up -d` commands in a detached mode.

 ### Create docker-compose.yml file